 Wine or Beer Tasting Dinner

-Wine tasting dinners are great promotions for slow seasons, as the end of winter when people are suffering from cabin fever.
-Your wine distributor can act as a sommelier and help you plan a prix fixe menu with the right pairing of wine.
-An artisan beer dinner is a good alternative to wine and will appeal to lovers of microbrew.
-Read more about how to plan a wine dinner.
+Wine tasting dinners are great promotions for slow seasons, like late winter when people are suffering from cabin fever and need an excuse to get out.
+Your wine distributor can act as a sommelier and help you plan a prix fixe menu with the right pairings of wine.
+An artisan beer dinner is a good alternative if that's what your customers prefer.

-If you have a bar in your restaurant, trivia night can bring in a good mid-week crowd, especially in between sports seasons.
+If you have a bar in your restaurant, a trivia night can bring in a good mid-week crowd in between sports seasons.
 Customers team up, and the winning team gets prizes, such as restaurant gift certificates, t-shirts, or pint glasses.